bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 - Breaking: support for direct_mail removed.
 Instead, support for the extension "mail" added.
 - Breaking: TypoScript settings dmUnsubscribeMode, module_sys_dmail_html, module_sys_dmail_category renamed to
   unsubscribeMode, html, categoryOrGroup.
 See chapter Administrator / Updating to version 6.x.

+Version 6.1.0:
+- Compatibility to TYPO3 11.5 added again.
+- Bugfix: language added to the links in the email.